HSLdevcom/jore4/wiki/roadmap.md

 * Terminals
   * Q1, Terminal features such as passenger information poster frames is added

+* User management
+  * Q2, Add owners to routes and add log of changes to UI

 * Data migration
-  * Q3, An ability to import GTFS timetables
+  * Q3, An ability to import GTFS/IVU? timetables

 * Passenger information
   * Q1, GTFS export